 Moderate spinal stenosis is the intermediate stage of spinal stenosis – a category somewhere between mild and severe spinal stenosis.
 When you have moderate spinal stenosis, the symptoms are a constant reminder that your spinal canal is continuing to narrow in some areas, and as this occurs, you may have trouble standing up straight, walking for long distances or getting out of bed without considerable pain.

 Perhaps a greater concern with spinal stenosis is the fact that it can be a progressive condition, so a person experiencing the symptoms of moderate spinal stenosis may eventually have to contend with the condition worsening into severe spinal stenosis.

 All cases of spinal stenosis – whether mild, moderate or severe – involve a narrowing of the spinal canal (which surrounds the spinal cord) and/or the intervertebral foramina (which surround nerve roots branching off the spinal cord).
-This narrowing often occurs when bulging discs, herniated discs, inflamed ligaments or other tissues degenerate with age, and eventually this deterioration can put pressure on nerve roots and the spinal cord.
-When nerve tissue is compressed in this way, the results usually is pain and other discomfort in the back, neck and extremities.
+This narrowing often occurs when bulging discs, herniated discs, inflamed ligaments or other tissues degenerate with age, and eventually, this deterioration can put pressure on nerve roots and the spinal cord.
+When nerve tissue is compressed in this way, the result is usually pain and other discomfort in the neck, back and extremities.